 As above, plus all drivetrain components removed, degreased and refitted.
 Includes fitting of cables, brake pads, drivetrain components (chain, cassette etc) as required.
 Bike cleaned thoroughly.

-Your bike stripped and rebuilt – drivetrain degreased, all four bearings (hubs, headset and bottom bracket) repacked, brake and gear cables replaced (price includes cables).
-Includes fitting of any other parts required.
+Your bike stripped and rebuilt – drivetrain degreased, all four bearings (hubs, headset and bottom bracket) repacked, brake and gear cables replaced.
+Since the bike will be completely taken apart and put back together, there’s no extra cost for fitting of parts.

 All other repairs are charged at our hourly rate, with a £5 minimum charge.